-The Secured Mastercard® from Capital One is another secured credit card without an annual fee, and it’s easy to get started with an initial deposit as low as $49, $99 or $200, but it can be paid in ($20 minimum) installments within the first 35 days of your application.
+The Capital One Platinum Secured Credit Card is another secured credit card without an annual fee, and it’s easy to get started with an initial deposit as low as $49, $99 or $200, but it can be paid in ($20 minimum) installments within the first 35 days of your application.
 Also note that Capital One will automatically consider you for a higher credit line in as little as 6 months with on-time monthly payments.

 This card doesn’t offer any rewards, but you do get to avoid paying foreign transaction fees.
 Cardholder perks include Fraud Coverage, Emergency Card Services and Mastercard ID Theft Protection.